knightsUCF/Plantopia/README.md

 - fix the starting screen flicker

-- have the theme score going at the menu titles screen
+- have the theme score going at the menu titles screen (analyze progressions with UChord to get the chord sheets)